%pip install --upgrade fastf1

 F1ApiSupport True

-Name: Italian Grand Prix, dtype: object
+Name: Italian Grand Prix, dtype: object2.1 Driver Details

 A wide range of data is available, and can be can be explored in several ways.